simonw/datasette/docs/installation.rst

 Loading Spatialite
 ~~~~~~~~~~~~~~~~~~

-The ``datasetteproject/datasette`` includes a recent version of the
+The ``datasetteproject/datasette`` image includes a recent version of the
-:ref:`SpatiaLite <spatialite>` extension for SQLite.
+:ref:`SpatiaLite extrnsion <spatialite>` for SQLite.
 To load and enable that
 module, use the following command::

     docker run -p 8001:8001 -v `pwd`:/mnt \